 Founder and Principal

 Stacey specializes in biodiversity planning and assessment, hydropower mitigation, habitat protection, and natural resources project management.
-She has been active in land conservation for over 25 years, protecting thousands of acres of habitat that includes rare wetland plant communities, grizzly bear spring range, bull trout spawning streams, and cultural resources.
+She has been active in land conservation for over 25 years, protecting thousands of acres of habitat that include rare wetland plant communities, grizzly bear spring range, bull trout spawning streams, and cultural resources.

 Prior to starting TransEco Services, Stacey worked for the Kalispel Tribe of Indians as a Wildlife Project Manager in the Natural Resources Department.
 She was responsible for directing the protection of fish and wildlife habitat and spearheaded the department’s biodiversity conservation initiative, facilitating biodiversity assessments and the development of implementation strategies to protect and restore critical components of ecosystem biodiversity.